Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-every-method.md

 If we now remove the name on our item, it will return false.

 Let's take a more accurate example.
 We have a list of users with temperatures.
-We want to see if everyone is under 37.8, else someone potentially risks Covid-19.
+We want to see if everyone is under 37.8, or else someone potentially risks Covid-19.

 ```js
 const users = [